-For those in agency recruitment, who’ve spent many years working with multiple clients, the decision to move in-house can be one that draws intrigue, wonder, and criticism.
+For those in agency recruitment, who’ve spent many years working with multiple clients, the decision to move in-house can be one that draws much thought and discussion.

 If you’ve decided to look at internal recruitment, here are some things to consider before hopping blindly over to the other side of the fence.
 With the help of Anna Roe from TransferWise and Mark Weisbaum, formerly agency and Internal Recruiter at Slalom.